-Welcome to the world of Robert Anton where you will explore extraordinary miniature mannequins, props and drawings from a little-known artist of 70’s New York, whose theatre spellbound and mesmerised his audiences.
+Welcome to the world of Robert Anton where you will explore extraordinary miniature figures, props and drawings from a little-known artist of 70’s New York, whose theatre spellbound and mesmerised his audiences.
 This exhibition marks the first time this incredible collection of Anton’s work has been seen in England, and only the second time in the UK.

 A mesmerising and surrealist universe born out of the fantasies of a young man refusing any realities and taking refuge in the imaginary.Françoise Varenne, Le monde silencieux de Robert Anton